NicoPANW/Contrail_Cookbook/docs/index.md

 ### Fat Flow(s)

-By defulat, vRouter operates in flow with 5 tuples.
+By default, vRouter operates in flow with 5 tuples.
 Because of 5 tuples, it can generate too much flows and affect performance for call set rate and flow table size.

 Therefore, the FAT flow feature enables to reduce the flow tuple.